ropensci/restez/cran-comments.md

 It seems this warning could be suppressed by setting `_R_CHECK_RD_VALIDATE_RD2HTML_` to false, but [apparently that just turns off HTML validation](https://developer.r-project.org/blosxom.cgi/R-devel/2022/04/28), which happens anyways.

-The following NOTE was found on Windows:
+The following NOTE was found on Windows (rhub):

 ```
 * checking for non-standard things in the check directory ...
 NOTE